PopupMaker/Popup-Maker/readme.txt

 == Description ==

-= Drive More Sales, Leads & Email List Opt-Ins Using Popups = Create conversion-focused campaigns to grow your revenue and email list on your WordPress site with popups, slide-ins, banners, and more!
+= Drive More Sales, Leads & Email List Opt-Ins Using Popups = Create conversion-focused campaigns to grow your revenue and email list on your WordPress site with popups, exit intent, slide-ins, banners, and more!

 [Popup Maker](https://wppopupmaker.com/?utm_campaign=readme&utm_medium=referral&utm_source=readme-description&utm_content=main-site-link)™ is the **[best WordPress popup plugin](https://wppopupmaker.com/conversion-optimization/best-wordpress-popup-plugins/)** around.
 It is incredibly versatile & flexible.
 Bend it to build any type of popup, modal, or content overlay for your WordPress website.